Szafranee/GrafikPlusWeb/README.md

   - Automatic mapping of program descriptions to standardized titles using CSV configuration
   - Live configuration updates - changes to mapping file are detected and applied automatically without restart
   - Efficient caching mechanism to optimize performance
-  - Fallback to original descriptions if mapping is not found

 ## 🚀 Quick Start